2013 Men's Hockey Hamburg Masters

 The 2013 Men's Hockey Hamburg Masters was the eighteenth edition of the Hamburg Masters, consisting of a series of test matches.
-It was be held in Hamburg, Germany, from July 25 to 28, 2013, and featured four of the top nations in men's field hockey.
+It was held in Hamburg, Germany, from July 25 to 28, 2013, and featured four of the top nations in men's field hockey.

 Competition format

 The tournament featured the national teams of England, Ireland, the Netherlands, and the hosts, Germany, competing in a round-robin format, with each team playing each other once.
 Three points were awarded for a win, one for a draw, and none for a loss.